-Upflow Applications: Mounted on an unused side furnace return air connection at least 9 inches above the floor and within 9 inches from front of furnace.
+Horizontal Applications: Mounted on the lower section of the side return furnace air connection, within 9 inches of both the blower deck and front of furnace.

 Connect the refrigerant sensor to the second sensor input on the RDS Control.
 Refer to the instructions provided with the sensor or the RDS controller to enable the second sensor.